-Our friends at SEOmoz villainize snake-oil salesmen in the search industry, denouncing their use of shady “black hat" tactics that muddy up the web and give legitimate search engine marketers a bad name.
+The Moz team take a stance against snake-oil salesmen in the SEO (search engine optimization) industry, denouncing their shady and often illegal use of "black hat" tactics that compromise sites, spam users, and give legitimate search engine marketers a bad name.

-So how do you position yourself against an idea to make it your enemy?
-Below are three tips to ensure that the enemy you choose won't backfire and hurt your sterling reputation:
+So how do you position yourself against an idea?
+Below are three tips to ensure that the enemy you choose won't backfire and hurt your reputation:

 - Don’t dwell.
-Establish your opposition stance, but don't become a broken record.
-This is especially true if you're using tactics like content marketing to grow your business.
-You don't want to constantly shine the spotlight on the things you oppose!
+Establish your stance, but don't be a broken record.
+Especially true if you're using content marketing to speak about your values.
+You don't want to constantly shine the spotlight on the things you oppose.

 - Stick to problem/solution scenarios.
-This tactic works best with solving problems and selling solutions.
-For SEOmoz the divide created makes sense, but if you're selling pencils, trying to make an enemy out of pens will just look silly.
+This strategy works best with solving problems and selling solutions.
+For Moz, the divide created makes sense, but if you're selling pencils, trying to make an enemy out of pens will just look silly.

 - Don’t let it get personal.
-It's okay to take subtle jabs at the business practices of your competitors, but personally calling out companies or individuals is generally a bad move for most business owners.
+It's okay to take subtle jabs at the business practices of your competitors, but personally calling out companies or individuals is generally a bad move that can blow up in your face.

-In other words, it makes sense for nutritionists to raise their banners against greedy corporations who peddle overly-processed foods filled with empty calories, but it's folly for them to name-call and badger a competing nutritionist.
+It makes sense for nutritionists to raise their banners against greedy corporations who peddle overly-processed foods filled with empty calories, but it's silly for them to name-call and badger a competing nutritionist.

 So, what idea or belief is your company's enemy?